-Borei Class is a Russian fourth-generation nuclear-powered missile submarine.
-It is intended to eventually replace the ageing Delta III and Typhoon Class submarines and become an important deterrent of the Russian Navy.
-It is the first class of submarines developed by Russia since the soviet era.
+The Borei Class is a Russian fourth-generation nuclear-powered missile submarine.
+It is intended to eventually replace the ageing Delta III and Typhoon Class submarines and become an important deterrent for the Russian Navy.
+It is the first class of submarines developed by Russia since the Soviet era.

-Currently Yury Dolgoruky, Alexander Nevsky, Vladimir Monomakh and Knyaz Vladimir are the four submarines ordered under this project.
+Currently, Yury Dolgoruky, Alexander Nevsky, Vladimir Monomakh, and Knyaz Vladimir are the four submarines commissioned under this project.
 These vessels were designed by Rubin Marine Equipment Design Bureau and built by Northern Machine Building Enterprise (Sevmash shipyard).

-The first in the class of the submarines is the Yury Dolgoruky vessel.
-The total cost of the submarine is $713m, including the research and development expenditure of $280m.
+The first in the class of the submarines is the Yury Dolgoruky vessel, which was built at a total cost of $713m, including a research and development expenditure of $280m.

 The first submarine, Yury Dolgoruky, was laid down in November 1996.
-She was launched in February 2008 and began her sea trials in June 2009.
+It was launched in February 2008 and began the sea trials in June 2009.
 The ship was formally inducted into the Russian Navy in January 2013.

 Alexander Nevsky (K-550), the second submarine, was laid down in March 2004 and launched in December 2010.
-The ship is expected to be commissioned in 2013, after completing a series of sea trials that started in October 2011.
+The ship was commissioned in December 2013, after completing a series of sea trials that started in October 2011.

 Bulava SLBM missiles on the Russian subs

-The Bulava SLBM (designated RSM-56 in the START treaty), which is based on the Topol M design, would be fitted onto the Borei Class submarines.
+The Bulava SLBM (designated RSM-56 in the START treaty), which is based on the Topol M design, is being fitted onto the Borei Class submarines.

-These missiles are developed by the Moscow Institute of Thermal Technology and would be launched on the Project 955 platform.
+These missiles were developed by the Moscow Institute of Thermal Technology and were launched on the Project 955 platform.

-The missile is 12.1m long and has a diameter of 2.1m (including the launch container).
-It weighs a total of 36.8 metric tonnes and is capable of carrying six to ten re-entry vehicles with a yield of 100kt-150kt each.
+The missile is 12.1m long and has a diameter of 2.1m, including the launch container.
+It weighs a total of 36.8 metric tonnes and can carry six to ten re-entry vehicles with a yield of 100k-150k each.

 The Borei Class submarines have lower displacement levels than the Typhoon Class, which can carry a similar number of missiles.
-Yury Dolgoruky would carry 16 of these missiles, while the improved versions of the Borei Class submarines might carry 20 of them.
+Yury Dolgoruky could carry 16 of these missiles, while the improved versions of the Borei Class submarines may carry 20 of them.

-The submarine will also carry six of the SS-N-15 missiles.
-Each SS-N-15 is a 533mm calibre anti-ship missile has a range of 45km and is capable of being fitted with a 20kt warhead or a type 40 torpedo.
+The submarine also carries six of the SS-N-15 missiles.
+Each SS-N-15 is a 533mm calibre anti-ship missile that has a range of 45km and is capable of being fitted with a 20k warhead or a type 40 torpedo.